bcgov/von-agent-template/README.md

 2. Make a fork of this repo, and in that, create a branch that you will use as the deployment branch for your Agent instance.
 The benefit of this approach is that you can stay up to date with the base repo by applying commits to your branch from the `master`.
 The downside is a much more complex branching model for your developers and a non-typical deployment model for your code.

-3. Likely, the two mechanisms above can be combined, and branches could be created in the main repo for the different instances.
-This might be an approach that, for example, the BC Gov could use - creating a branch for each Issuer/Verifier Agent in BC Gov. However, we think that the complexity of such a scheme will not be worth the benefits.
+In theory, the two mechanisms above can be combined, and branches could be created in the main repo for the different agent instances.
+This might be an approach that, for example, the BC Gov could use - creating a branch for each Issuer/Verifier Agent in BC Gov. However, we think that the benefits of such a scheme is not worth the complexity.

 # Getting Help or Reporting an Issue
 To report bugs/issues/feature requests, please file an [issue](../../issues).